 APX1 is a registered Philippine Economic Zone Authority (PEZA) company intended to serve customers operating within PEZA zones.

-As of February 28, 2025, APX had approximately 5.581 MWp of rooftop solar projects, operating under Power Purchase Agreements, turnkey solutions for customers, or about to start construction/installation.
+As of February 28, 2025, APX had approximately 5.581 MWp of rooftop solar projects, operating under a Power Purchase Agreement, a turnkey solution for customers, or about to start construction or installation.

 Aboitiz Upgrade Solar, Inc. (AUSI)